mumreg/F2EParser/README.md

 F2EParser
 =========

-Parser for exporting from flash (xml from grapefrukt exporter) to your game engine
+Parser for exporting animation from flash (xml from grapefrukt exporter) to your game engine